ARTIST IN RESIDENCE

 My art examines social and cultural issues in America, with a particular focus on human rights, mental illness, the black experience, and the influence of inequality.
 My practice serves as an archive of Black culture as it intersects with myth vs. reality.

-Rashaun will be awarded an additional stipend for childcare needs at her home base while she is in residency.
+Rashaun will be awarded an additional stipend for childcare needs at his home base while he is in residency.
 These additional funds are provided by a generous grant from the Sustainable Arts Foundation.